-The initial EHAC accreditation process is roughly a year long process that can require a significant amount of preparation to attune your Environmental Health program's curriculum to EHAC's undergraduate and/or graduate requirements.
-Our sister organization, the Association of Environmental Health Academic Programs (AEHAP) conducts a mentoring effort to assist new programs with assessing their accreditation readiness and, if necessary, to create a plan for realigning their curriculum to meet the requirements.
-AEHAP assists program directors with curriculum assessment and preparation in order to facilitate the application process.
+The initial EHAC accreditation process is roughly a year long process that can require a significant amount of preparation to attune your Environmental Health degree program's curriculum to EHAC's undergraduate and/or graduate criteria.
+EHAC conducts a mentoring effort to assist new degree programs with assessing their accreditation readiness and, if necessary, to create a plan for realigning their curriculum to meet the requirements.
+EHAC mentors assist program directors with curriculum assessment and preparation in order to facilitate the application process.

 Mentors provide you with the following support: